 Blue Chip investment Portfolios

-This consists of highly recognized and financially sound company’s stocks.
+This consists of a highly recognized and financially sound company’s stocks.
 These blue-chip stocks are seen as a less volatile investment.
 These portfolios comprise of only top-rated stocks.

 These portfolios are managed either actively or passively.